1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ## Configuration
 Besides the `firmware.bin` of Klipper (aka `klipper.bin`) you also need a file named `printer.cfg` which contains the specific settings for your model.
 Please refer to the official Klipper documentation about [configuring Klipper](https://www.klipper3d.org/Installation.html#configuring-klipper).

-!!! warning "Preconfigured printer.cfg Files Available"
+!!! warning "Preconfigured `printer.cfg` Files Available"

-    You can find preconfigured `printer.cfg` files for both the **Go** and the **Neo** in the belonging repository I set up for this: [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo).
+    You can find preconfigured `printer.cfg` files for both the **Neo** in the belonging repository I set up for this: [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo).
     For the **Go** you also find a preconfigured file named [`printer-anycubic-kobra-go-2022.cfg`](https://github.com/Klipper3d/klipper/blob/master/config/printer-anycubic-kobra-go-2022.cfg) within the official Klipper repository.

     Before you can start with the beforementioned tests to see if anything works correctly, you should check and adjust the settings in the file `printer.cfg` if necessary. *Don't start to print right away!*